-DraftingA will must be in writing signed by the testator, or by the testator's name written by some other person in the testator's presence and by the testator's express direction and attested and subscribed by two or more credible witnesses in the presence of the testator and of each other.
+DraftingA will must be in writing signed in the presence of two or more credible witnesses by the testator or in the testator's name by some other person in the testator's presence and by the testator's express direction and attested and subscribed by two or more credible witnesses in the presence of the testator and of each other.
 Title 14 Sec.
 5.

 BeneficiariesA beneficiary is any person who has any present and/or future interest, vested or contingent.